woloski/yaml-config-azure/README.md

 Manage your configuration based on NODE_ENV, all configuration defined with yaml and stored in Windows Azure storage.
 Shared configuration can be put under `default` key, different settings under each enviroment name.

 ### Why you would want to store your configuration in Windows Azure storage?
 Let's say you have your code in a public repo in github.
 You don't want to push a config file with all your keys and sensitive configurations.
-Neither you want to have your users create the config file on each dev environment.
-By using a centralized storage like Windows Azure storage you have it covered.
+You can "gitignore" it but then devs working on the project will have to create the config file on each environment.
+By using a centralized cloud storage like Windows Azure storage you have the best of both worlds.
 You don't have to put sensitive data on your repo and devs can use a centralized configuration.
+This module will play well [git-azure](https://github.com/tjanczuk/git-azure).

 Based on <https://github.com/rjyo/yaml-config-node>